thehimel/django-multi-user-types/README.md

 MDB-Free_4.19.1 with Boostrap 4 is used for frontend.
 [Link](https://mdbootstrap.com/docs/jquery/getting-started/download/)

 > How the base.html was designed?
-It was designed with the index.html file from mdb5 and allauth base.html.
+It was designed with the index.html file from mbd4 and allauth base.html.

+Integrate MDB4 with all the html files inside templates/account.
+The account folder is downloaded from the template directory of allauth github repository.

 ## References